balojey/honeycomb-dashboard/docs/prd.md

 ---
 ### Story 1.2 (Updated): Implement Social Login
-**As a** new user, **I want** to sign up or log in using my Google account, **so that** I can access the dashboard without needing a pre-existing Solana wallet.
+**As a** user, **I want** to see a "Connect Wallet" button and a wallet connection modal, **so that** I can authenticate with the application.

 **Acceptance Criteria:**
-1. The main page displays "Login with Google" and other social provider buttons.
+1. The main page displays a "Connect Wallet" button when no wallet is connected.
-2. Clicking a social login button initiates the authentication flow with the chosen account abstraction SDK (e.g., Crossmint).
+2. Clicking the button opens a Solana wallet adapter modal listing compatible wallets.
-3. After successful social authentication, the SDK creates an embedded wallet for the user.
+3. Selecting a wallet and approving the connection successfully connects the wallet to the application.
-4. The application displays the user's email or social handle, indicating they are logged in.
+4. Once connected, the button's text changes to show the user's truncated wallet address.
-5. The application has access to the user's underlying Solana public key for making API calls.
+5. The application stores the connected wallet state for use in subsequent API calls.

 ---
 ### Story 1.3: Display Project List
-**As a** user, **I want** to see a list of all my Honeycomb projects after I log in, **so that** I can get an immediate overview of my assets.
+**As a** user, **I want** to see a list of all my Honeycomb projects after I connect my wallet, **so that** I can get an immediate overview of my assets.

 **Acceptance Criteria:**
-1. Upon successful login, the application makes a GraphQL query to the Honeycomb API's `project` endpoint, using the **public key from the embedded wallet** as the `authority`.
+1. Upon successful wallet connection, the application makes a GraphQL query to the Honeycomb API's `project` endpoint, using the **public key from the connected wallet** as the `authority`.
 2. If the API call is successful, the dashboard displays a list of projects, showing at least the project name.
 3. If the user has no projects, a message is displayed indicating "No projects found."
 4. If the API call fails, a user-friendly error message is displayed.